 The trees have stopped growing and show their sharp edges where they’ve been cut.
-On light healing side of this, not matter how much you cut a tree down, if you leave the trunk, it will always grow back.
+On the light healing side of this, no matter how much you cut a tree down, if you leave the trunk, it will always grow back.
 This is hope.

 The background color of black is heavy and weighs us down but we have the choice to push that color off and be uplifted.

-Even the grass, it’s still barely green but there is still life there.
+Even the grass, it’s still barely green but there is still living there.
 Like life itself, if not taken care of will wither but once given TLC, it grows back.